daniel-apolinario/microservices-graph/EXPERIMENT.md

 ### Graph Size

 A microservice-based system may vary in scale.
-Netflix and Amazon, pioneers in microservices architecture, claim to have hundreds of microservices in their core products \cite{NetflixMicroservices} \cite{AmazonMicroservices}.
-On the other hand, in open-source projects, we have many examples of applications that have few microservices, as we can see in "The Microservice Dataset, Version 1.0". \cite{Rahman2019}.
+Netflix and Amazon, pioneers in microservices architecture, claim to have hundreds of microservices in their core products [[12]](#12) [[13]](#13).
+On the other hand, in open-source projects, we have many examples of applications that have few microservices, as we can see in "The Microservice Dataset, Version 1.0" [[14]](#14).

 In our experiment, we create three levels for the size of an application: small, medium and large.
 As we have no benchmark on the size of microservices application, we made an attempt to defined the application size in terms of amount of services as follows: from five to ten services it is considered a small application; from eleven to twenty-five services it is medium; above 25 is large, however, due to computational restrictions, we decided to limit it to 60 in this experiment, since we intend to evaluate the first results before scaling the number of services.